Table of contents

 Add Optional Sections

-Perhaps you took continued education classes or went overseas to volunteer.
-Maybe you joined a professional organization or parent-student council.
-These are all details that belong on your resume — but where to put them?
+Perhaps you took continuing education classes or volunteered overseas.
+Maybe you joined a professional organization or a parent-student council.
+These are all details that belong on your resume, but where to put them?

 Create new sections for any outside-the-box experiences.
-The key is that they must be relevant to your job of interest.
-HR doesn’t need to know about your Yahtzee meetups, for example.
+The key is that they must be relevant to the role you're applying for.

 Common optional resume sections include: